azamsharp/azamsharp.github.io/_posts/testing.md

 Since React, Flutter and SwiftUI are extremely similar in nature we can apply the same principles when building SwiftUI applications.

 For example when displaying details of a movie, instead of calling that view MovieDetailView, you can call it MovieDetailScreen.
-This will make it clear that the detail screen is an actual screen and not some reusable child view.
+This will make it clear that the detail view is an actual screen and not some reusable child view.
+Here are few more examples.

+**Screens**
+- MovieDetailView
+- HomeScreen
+- LoginScreen
+- RegisterScreen
+- SettingsScreen

+**Views**
+- RatingsView
+- MessageView
+- ReminderListView
+- ReminderCellView

+I find that it is always a good idea to keep a close eye on our friendly neighbors React and Flutter.
+You never know what ideas you will bring from other declarative frameworks into SwiftUI.

 ## Understanding MV Pattern